-We are in an exceptional situation, the likes of which we have not seen in over 100 years.
-The COVID-19 pandemic is causing affected countries to contain the spread of the virus by requiring extraordinary isolation efforts from their populations.
-One-third of the world’s population (~3 billion people) is currently living in some form of isolation or social distancing.
+Since March 2020, we have faced an exceptional situation, the likes of which we have not seen in over 100 years.
+The COVID-19 pandemic has caused affected countries to contain the spread of the virus by requiring extraordinary isolation efforts from their populations.
+One-third of the world’s population (~3 billion people) has been living in some form of isolation or social distancing.
 And whether we like it or not, these preventive measures will have an impact on our psychological and social adaptation, our health and well-being.

 Indeed, the psychological and social consequences (both positive and negative) of this pandemic will spare no one, particularly individuals whose present context puts them in a vulnerable situation and will persist long after the pandemic is resolved.